Skip Navigation

 Introduction

 In the days of slave trading, Cape Verde received its first occupants: West African slaves brought over to do the Portuguese colonists' dirty work.
 It also became a significant strategical stopping-point for America-bound slave ships from West Africa.
 Though the slave trade has long since come to an end, Cape Verde remains an important midway port.
-An increasing number of tourists, however, are discovering the joys that Cape Verde itself offers.
+An increasing number of tourists are discovering the joys that Cape Verde itself offers.

 Cape Verdeans are descendant of Portuguese and African lines and both cultures infuse the islands' lively but relaxed way of life.
 The balance between late-night parties at the bars and clubs in Mindelo, and the day time activities of hiking or diving to enjoy Cape Verde's natural beauty is what makes the archipelago such an enthralling destination.